rnbrietzke10/pomodoro-app/README.md

 ### Useful resources

 - [Circular Progress Bar Using SVG | HTML | CSS | JS](https://youtu.be/f7XUZFexSgo) - This helped me to better understand how to make SVGs and manipulate them.
 - [How to Scale SVGs](https://youtu.be/Clv_YhMWoFk) - I was struggling on how to modify the progress circle SVG for mobile devices and when I was researching the topic I found this video.
-It helped me understand the diffrence between the SVG viewport and viewbox.
+It helped me understand the difference between the SVG viewport and viewbox.
 I learned that the viewport is what you will be able to see and the rest of the SVG will not be seen.
 This is controlled by setting the height and the width if the viewbox is not specified in the SVG.
 The viewbox is used to specify where the viewbox will start and the height and width of the viewbox.
 If the viewbox is specified then you can use the height and width in CSS to scale your SVG

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**